-Stop (and Stop-Limit) Order Trades Triggered by Erroneous Trades
+Stop and Stop Limit Order Trades Elected by Erroneous Trades

-The Exchange notes that certain market participants and their customers enter stop or stop limit orders that are triggered based on executions in the marketplace.
-As proposed, transactions resulting from the triggering of a stop or stop-limit order by an erroneous trade in an option contract shall be nullified by the Exchange, provided a party notifies the Exchange's Market Control in a timely manner as set forth below.
-The Exchange believes it is appropriate to nullify executions of stop or stop-limit orders that were wrongly triggered because such transactions should not have occurred.
-If a party believes that it participated in an erroneous transaction pursuant to the Proposed Rule it must notify the Exchange's Market Control within the timeframes set forth in the Obvious Error Rule above, with the allowed notification timeframe commencing at the time of notification of the nullification of transaction(s) that triggered the stop or stop-limit order.
+The Exchange notes that certain market participants and their customers enter stop or stop limit orders that are elected based on executions in the marketplace.
+As proposed, transactions resulting from the election of a stop or stop-limit order by an erroneous trade in an option contract shall be nullified by the Exchange, provided a party notifies MRC in a timely manner as set forth below.
+The Exchange believes it is appropriate to nullify executions of stop or stop-limit orders that were wrongly elected because such transactions should not have occurred.
+If a party believes that it participated in an erroneous transaction pursuant to the Proposed Rule it must notify MRC within the timeframes set forth in the Obvious Error Rule above, with the allowed notification timeframe commencing at the time of notification of the nullification of transaction(s) that elected the stop or stop limit order.